-Hormone levels fluctuate throughout the 28-day menstrual cycle.
-These changes can affect a person’s appetite and may also lead to fluid retention.
-Both factors can lead to perceived or actual weight gain around the time of a period.
+Hormone levels fluctuate throughout the menstrual cycle.
+These changes can affect appetite and can cause fluid retention.
+Both factors can lead to weight gain around the time of a period.

 This article describes why a person may gain weight during a period, and how to prevent it.
 We also outline ways to help avoid weight gain during a period.